 Preferred Genre: If it’s GOOD, I like it!
 My favorites of all time are the Beatles.
 I like the Eagles, Clapton, yada, yada… Anything with amazing vocals captures my attention.
 I sat in the front row in a basketball gymnasium right in front of Jimi Hendrix’s microphone at a Jimi Hendrix Experience concert at the OU Field House in Norman, Oklahoma.
 We sat on the floor, and he was on a riser that was only about a foot off the floor.
 I was looking right up, directly at him the whole concert.

 Favorite Vocalist/Instructor: Ken Tamplin ;^)

 I work out on vocals most every day.
 Once a week I run in the hills about 6 miles to ensure my diaphragmatic engine (including the intercostals, abdominals, and every cell in my body) is ready to perform.
 Monday is Runday.
 I have a pretty broad vocal range from very low to very high, but work out the most in the mid to upper midrange, because the money notes are where it’s at.
-I have a keen ear for pitch, and a natural gift for harmony.
+I have a keen ear for pitch, and a natural gift for how to sing harmony.
 I don’t know why, I just do.

 I always just did background vocals with the exception of a little squawking in the past.
 About 10 years ago I decided that I wanted to become a lead vocalist, and improve my overall vocal capabilities.
 I’ve done more research on the internet than you would care to know about on the voice, the larynx, the diaphragm, classical singing, etc, etc,…